 McFarland, who joined LDEQ in 2001, is administrator for Water Quality Assessment and Planning.
 This Division consists of Water Surveys, Water Standards and Assessment, Water Quality Modeling (TMDLs), Nonpoint Source, Source Water Protection and Clean Water State Revolving Fund.

-McFarland is a licensed Louisiana Professional Engineer with a BS in Environmental Engineering from Louisiana State University.
+McFarland is a licensed Louisiana Professional Engineer with a Bachelor of Science degree in environmental engineering from Louisiana State University.